 Legal Protections

 Legal protections against libel claims exist for entities that can show adherence to specific lawful standards.
 Qualified privilege protects statements made in good faith during official duties or judicial proceedings.
-Fair comment allows critics to express opinions on matters of public interest, provided the opinion is based on true facts.
+Fair comment allows critics to express opinions on matters of public interest, provided the opinion is based on facts.
 Neutral reportage grants protection when accurately relaying allegations made by a reputable source, even if the allegations are defamatory.

 Strategies for Avoiding Libel